jmejia8/Metaheuristics.jl/paper/paper.md

 Metaheuristics are stochastic algorithms that approximate optimal solutions quickly where not all of the mathematical properties of the problem are known.
 Our package implements state-of-the-art algorithms for constrained, multi-, and many-objective optimization.
 It also includes many other utility functions such as performance indicators, scalable benchmark problems, constraint handling techniques, and multi-criteria decision-making methodologies.
-Although similar software has been proposed in different programming languages such that Python [@pymoo], MATLAB [@PlatEMO], C/C++ [@Biscani2020], and Java [@jmetal], among others [@nlopt];
-Metaheuristics is the first package in Julia containing ready-to-use metaheuristic algorithms and utility functions with a uniform API.
+Although similar software has been proposed in different programming languages such as Python [@pymoo], MATLAB [@PlatEMO], C/C++ [@Biscani2020], and Java [@jmetal], among others [@nlopt], Metaheuristics is the first package in Julia containing ready-to-use metaheuristic algorithms and utility functions with a uniform API.

-Moreover, there are some packages implemented in Julia for global optimization, e.g., `Optim.jl` [@mogensen2018optim] implements global optimizers such as Particle Swarm Optimization, `BlackBoxOptim.jl` [@RobertFeldtBBO] implements a couple of stochastic heuristics for black-box optimization, `Evolutionary.jl` [@artewilde2021] is a framework for evolutionary computing, and `CMAEvolutionStrategy.jl` [@CMAEvolutionStrategy] implements a CMA Evolution Strategy.
-Unlike the packages mentioned above, Metaheuristics can handle equality and inequality constraints and supports multi-objective problems.
+There are also some packages implemented in Julia for global optimization.
+For example, `Optim.jl` [@mogensen2018optim] implements global optimizers such as Particle Swarm Optimization, `BlackBoxOptim.jl` [@RobertFeldtBBO] implements a couple of stochastic heuristics for black-box optimization, `Evolutionary.jl` [@artewilde2021] is a framework for evolutionary computing, and `CMAEvolutionStrategy.jl` [@CMAEvolutionStrategy] implements a CMA Evolution Strategy.
+Unlike these packages, Metaheuristics can handle equality and inequality constraints and supports multi-objective problems.

 # Main Features

-This part describes the primary features included of Metaheuristics.
+This section describes the primary features of Metaheuristics.
 First, Metaheuristics implements a consistent and intuitive API to approximate the optimal solutions of the following minimization problem:

 $$\min_{x\in X} f(x)$$